tleecsm/VoVTCG/www/data/cards.md

 <b>Zodiac, Season of Autumn</b>
-<b>Trigger:</b> You draw a card outside of the end phase as a result of an order or card effect.
+<b>Trigger:</b> You draw a card outside of the end phase as the result of an order or card effect.
 <b>Response:</b> Target arcane leader gains a +1 Hand counter.
 <b>Unique:</b> <i>You may only include one copy of this card in your deck.</i>
 <br>